 In summary, the Eurozone economy saw a modest uplift in activity last year, and at the start of 2025, but economic growth remains muted.
 On a positive note, the labour market is strong, with employment rising and unemployment at an all-time low.
 Secondly, the resumption of the disinflationary trend this year and further rate cuts should support real incomes and consumer spending.
 At the same time, political uncertainty in France and Germany have subsided for now.
 Indeed, the announcement of higher fiscal spending in Germany on defence and infrastructure, as well as higher defence spending at the EU level could support growth in the medium-term.
 Overall though, the outlook for the Eurozone remains challenging.
 The potential for the US to implement significant tariffs on its trading partners will weigh on growth in the Eurozone.
-US trade policy is already generating significant uncertainty which could harm the Eurozone export sector.
+US trade policy is already generating substantial levels of uncertainty which could harm the Eurozone export sector.
 Against this backdrop, the ECB sees GDP expanding by 0.9% this year and by 1.1% in 2026.

 This publication is for information purposes and is not an invitation to deal.
 The information is believed to be reliable but is not guaranteed.
 Any expressions of opinions are subject to change without notice.
 This publication is not to be reproduced in whole or in part without prior permission.
-In the Republic of Ireland it is distributed by Allied Irish Banks, pl.c. in the UK it is distributed by Allied Irish Banks, pl.c. and Allied Irish Banks (GB).
-In Northern Ireland it is distributed by Allied Irish Banks, pl.c. and Allied Irish Banks, pl.c. is regulated by the Central Bank of Ireland.
-Allied Irish Bank (GB) and Allied Irish Bank (NI) are trade marks used under licence by AlB Group (UK) p.l.c. (a wholly owned subsidiary of Allied Irish Banks, p.l.c.), incorporated in Northern Ireland.
-Registered Office 92 Ann Street, Belfast BT1 3HH.
-Registered Number NI 018800.
-Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
-In the United States of America, Allied Irish Banks, p.l.c., New York Branch, is a branch licensed by the New York State Department of Financial Services.
-Deposits and other investment products are not FDIC insured, they are not guaranteed by any bank and they may lose value.
-Please note that telephone calls may be recorded in line with market practice.
+In the Republic of Ireland it is distributed by Allied Irish Banks, p.l.c.
+In the UK it is distributed by Allied Irish Banks, plc and Allied Irish Banks (GB).
+In Northern Ireland it is distributed by All (NI).
+In the United States of America it is distributed by Allied Irish Banks, plc.
+Allied Iri